ehouse/kackle/src/blog/openbsd-x11-setup.md

 title: OpenBSD X11 Setup
 author: Ethan House
 date: September 9, 2013
 summary: My personal working setup for my OpenBSD laptop running on my Thinkpad x230.
+All of this can also be found on my [Github](https&#58;//github.com/ehouse/dotfiles).
 ---

 This is my personal setup for my openbsd laptop.
 I use i3 as my window manager